oliversen/chatgpt-docstrings/README.md

 ---

-## OpenAI API key
+## API key

-To use the extension, you will need an OpenAI API key.
+To use the extension, you need an API key from [OpenAI](https://platform.openai.com/account/api-keys) or [another OpenAI-compatible provider](#switching-ai-providers).

-### Get API key

-To obtain one, follow these steps:

-1. Go to OpenAI's [website](https://platform.openai.com/account/api-keys).
-Log in or sign up there.
-2. Click on the Create new secret key button.
-3. Copy the key.

-### Set API key
+### How to Set or Change API Key

 When you first generate a docstring, a pop-up window will appear requesting you to enter your API key.

-### Change API key

 You can change the API key through the Settings editor (***File > Preferences > Settings > Extensions > ChatGPT: Docstring Generator***).
 Or using the `Set API key` command in the Command Palette (F1).

+---

+## Switching AI Providers

+By default, this extension uses OpenAI API to generate docstrings.
+However, you can easily switch to other AI services that support OpenAI-compatible APIs.

+### How to Change AI Provider

+1. **Set the Base URL:** In the extension settings, locate the `baseUrl` parameter.
+You can change this to point to a different OpenAI-compatible API, such as [OpenRouter](https://openrouter.ai), which offers access to a variety of AI models.
+For example, to use [OpenRouter](https://openrouter.ai), set the `baseUrl` to: `https://openrouter.ai/api/v1`
+2. **Specify the AI Model:** To specify which model you want to use, locate the `aiModelCustom` parameter in the settings.
+Here, you can define the exact AI model you wish to interact with, depending on the service you're using.
+For example, if you're using [OpenRouter](https://openrouter.ai), you might choose from models such as `anthropic/claude-3.5-haiku`, `google/gemini-pro-1.5`, or others depending on availability.
+3. **Set the API Key:** [Set your API key](#how-to-set-or-change-api-key) for the selected AI service.
+You can obtain this key from the service website.

+Now, the extension will route requests through the selected AI service.
+Ensure the provider you choose is compatible with OpenAI’s API.

 ---